The Art of Saving the Planet

 🌬️ Hope Begins with a Breath

-When we look at the state of the world, hope may feel out of reach.
-But hope is not a passive feeling—it is an act of consciousness.
+When we look at the state of the world, hope can feel distant, like a fragile dream.
+But hope is not a passive feeling we simply wait for—it is a conscious act.
+It is a choice we make, again and again.

-Hope is born each time we come back to the present moment.
-Each time we choose to be mindful over distraction.
-Each time we act with love instead of fear.
+Hope is born each time we return to the present moment.
+Each time we choose mindful attention over distraction.
+Each time we act from a place of love instead of fear.

 🕊️ Walking Gently Into the Future